 I've seen countless emails end without proper closure, leaving recipients confused about next steps.
 A clear conclusion shows respect for the communication process and increases the likelihood of getting the response you need.

-Even experienced professionals sometimes struggle with writing polished emails.
+Even experienced professionals sometimes struggle with writing polished emails, especially when juggling multiple projects or working across time zones.
 That's where modern technology can help.
-AI writing assistants are transforming how we communicate, offering real-time suggestions to improve clarity, tone, and professionalism.
+AI writing assistants have evolved significantly in 2026, offering real-time suggestions that go beyond simple grammar checking to improve clarity, tone, and professionalism.

 Tools like CleverType's AI keyboard can: